-On November 3, 2020, voters in the County authorized the issuance of \$1.7 billion of unlimited tax general obligation bonds to finance a substantial capital improvement program for the County's Harborview Medical Center.
-The first in a series of bonds that are expected to be sold in annual installments over the course of this decade for this purpose was issued on November 3, 2021.
+On November 3, 2020, voters in the County approved the Bond Authorization authorizing the issuance of \$1.7 billion of unlimited tax general obligation bonds to finance a substantial capital improvement program for the County's Harborview Medical Center.
+The Bonds are the first in a series of bonds that are expected to be sold in annual installments over the course of this decade for this purpose.
+See "Introduction."